 - Review the qualification requirements and choose from programs that you have the best chance to qualify for.

-- Do not get another mca merchant cash advance during the term of the consolidation.
+- Do not get another mca during the term of the transaction.

 Your business can lower the daily or weekly payments between 25% and 50%.
-Some programs can lower payments as much as 75% and convert them into weekly or monthly payments.
+Some programs can lower them as much as 75% and convert into weekly or monthly debits.

 How does the consolidation work?